luisvinicius167/mockstate/README.md

 ```

 The ```emit``` recieves the **state** that you wants to change as first argument, the ***mutation event name** as the second argument and the values you nedd to pass like arguments to the mutation callback.

-### Data Flow
-In riotux data flow is unidirectional, as it should be in Flux:

-* The component triggers action calls;
-* Actions dispatch mutations that change the state;
-* Changes in state flow from the store back into the component via riotux obervables.

 ### Getter
 If you want to get the state value, use ```riotux.getter(sate_name)```.